rich-morrow/autom8d-foundations/README.md

 # autom8d-foundations
-Foundations of Automation with AWS Lambda Code Repository
+Foundations of Automation with AWS Lambda Course Assets